A celebration of fiber arts and old-time artisan skills!

 Instructor's Website: Facebook.com/jfibertreasures

-Items Included: All materials are supplied, supplies will be available for use
+Items Included: All materials to complete the project will be supplied and tools will be available for use.

 Minimum Age of Participants: 14